andylolu2/simpleGEMM/README.md

 ![img-uNPCSD5UDSQHHgRJpcDy7Lzf](https://github.com/andylolu2/simpleGEMM/assets/66584117/5def8c80-9e51-49ee-ba1f-9538e072083e)

 This is an *extremely* minimalistic but fast implementation of matrix multiplication in CUDA.
-The source code is a single, 300-line file [gemm.cu](gemm.cu) which implements half-precision tensor core matrix multiplication, optimised for Turing (SM75) architecture.
+The source code is a single, 300-line file [gemm.cuh](gemm.cuh) which implements half-precision tensor core matrix multiplication, optimised for Turing (SM75) architecture.

 The implementation builds on top of CuTe from [CUTLASS](https://github.com/NVIDIA/cutlass), a low-level interface for tensor manipulation in CUDA.
 The code is well-commented and is meant to be easily readable (minimal CUDA/C++ background knowledge required) and hackable.

-Benchmark against SOTA (see [reference.cu](reference.cu)):
+Benchmark against standard implementations (see [main.cu](main.cu) and [reference.cu](test/reference.cu)):
 ```
+$ ./main
+Usage: ./main M N K iters

-$ ./gemm 4096 4096 4096 1000
+$ ./main 4096 4096 4096 1000
 Time elapse: 6043.59ms
 TFLOPS: 22.7413

-$ ./gemm 8192 8192 8192 100
+$ ./main 8192 8192 8192 100
 Time elapse: 4819.51ms
 TFLOPS: 22.8138